MarcoWorms/learn.js/README.md

   }
 }

-// otherFunc can acess everything. someFunc can acess a, and b.
-The rest of the program will only be able to acess a.
-Lets see how we use this in pratice:
+// otherFunc can acess everything. someFunc can acess "a", and "b".
+The rest
+// of the program will only be able to acess "a".
+Lets see how we use this
+// in pratice:

 let createStatefullObject = (initialValue) => {